|

 gear ratios.
 It is up to the teacher to make sure this background information is

-The federal government has encouraged alternative forms of transportation due
+provided to students in some manner. | | Background The federal government has encouraged alternative forms of transportation due

 to a limited supply of oil and increasing environmental pollution.
 Solar cars